ninech/amqp_helpers/README.md

 ### Example

 It takes the same configuration hash as the daemon does.
+* First argument of publish is the payload which will be JSON encoded.
-The second argument specifies which exchange configuration should be used.
-The third argument is the routing key.
+* Second arugment specifies the exchange configuration which should be used.
+* Third argument defines the routing key.

 ```ruby
 publisher = AMQPHelpers::Publisher.new({